-If you are injured or lost a loved one in a head-on collision, Our Myrtle Beach car accident lawyers are here to help you get through this difficult time in your life and obtain the compensation you deserve.
+If you are injured or lost a loved one in a head-on collision, Our Aiken car accident lawyers are here to help you get through this difficult time in your life and obtain the compensation you deserve.
 It’s difficult enough to deal with the trauma without having to take on a financial burden that someone else caused.
 Phone us at (843) 202-0944 in Myrtle Beach to schedule a free case review.
 You can also reach us online.

 The Major Causes of Head-on Collisions

 Driver negligence is the most common cause of a head-on collision.
 Some of the reasons they happen include:

 - Distracted driving: Texting or talking on a cell phone while driving is a major cause of all types of accidents, including head-on collisions.
 While South Carolina law prohibits texting while driving under S.C.
 Code § 56-5-3890, talking on a cell phone when traveling in a vehicle is also dangerous.
 Other forms of distracted driving include checking your GPS, changing a radio station or eating and drinking while driving.

 - Driving drunk or while under the influence of drugs: Drunk or drugged driving is a factor in many traffic collisions every year, which result in serious injuries or fatalities.
 Drunk drivers cause most of the head-on collisions on highways by mistakenly entering a ramp going in the wrong direction.
 When you spot a possibly impaired driver on the roadway, keeping your distance and informing authorities can help keep you and others safer.

 - Improper passing: Head-on collisions often occur along rural roads, and most of these accidents result from improper passing.
 Either the driver doesn’t have a clear view ahead and decides to attempt to pass or they become impatient.
 Waiting until the view ahead is clear can keep you safe.